GACS team stranded at the Rwanda-Burundi border over covid-19 tests, each person asked to pay $100

 The Pan African Federalist Movement in Uganda fully supports the integration agenda of the EAC and the cycling safari team is one important quick impact initiative towards popularization of the integration process to the general public.
 Every East African ought to support their efforts by offering them solidarity and patriotism,”

 Social and flexible young man ever eager to learn more.
-I'm a news field reporter presenter and Sports commentator at voice of muhabura, the leading voice in Kisoro.
+He is a news field reporter, presenter and Sports commentator at voice of muhabura 88.9 FM, the leading voice.
 He is also vast with both formal and informal experiences, currently pursuing bachelors degree in social work and social administration at metropolitan international university